LSS-USP/interscity-k8s-experiment/README.md

 and [enable billing](https://support.google.com/cloud/answer/6293499?hl=pt-br#enable-billing)
 for it.

+The [](setup) script has some variables that define the machine types and the number of instances for each node pools we are creating.
+If you are going to create a cluster with 86 CPUs, you must increase your quotas on GCloud service (this action may require additional payments).
 You must also increase the quota assigned for your project to create load balacers.
 By default, GKE will allocate a number of "In-use IP addresses" equal to the number of VMs in your cluster.
 However, you will need to expose the InterSCity